-1. Filing certified copy of charter\$25 2.
-Filing annual statement or certificate\$20 3.
-Each certificate of authority and certified copy\$ 2 4.
-Every copy of any paper filed in the bureau 5.
+- 1. Filing certified copy of charter\$25 - 2.
+Filing annual statement or certificate\$20 - 3.
+Each certificate of authority and certified copy\$2 - 5.
 Official examination of insurance companies actual expenses incurred.

 Act 115 of 1901 established a fee of \$5 for a firm, company or corporation acting as an agent for any insurance company doing business in this State.